-The Firm’s attorneys have aided its clients in significantly enhancing shareowner value by obtaining hundreds of millions of dollars in financial clawbacks and successfully negotiating corporate governance enhancement.
+The Firm’s attorneys have aided its clients in significantly enhancing shareowner value by obtaining hundreds of millions of dollars in financial clawbacks and successfully negotiating corporate governance enhancements.
 Robbins Geller has worked with its institutional clients to address corporate misconduct such as options backdating, bribery of foreign officials, pollution, off-label marketing, and insider trading and related self-dealing.

 Robbins Geller’s efforts have conferred substantial benefits upon shareowners, and the market effect of these benefits measures in the billions of dollars.
 The Firm’s significant achievements in shareholder derivative and corporate governance litigation include:

 - In re UnitedHealth Grp.
-Inc. PSLRA Litig., No. 06-CV-1691 (D. Minn.).
+Inc. PSLRA Litig., No. 0:06-cv-01691 (D. Minn.).
 In the UnitedHealth case, Robbins Geller's client, CalPERS, obtained sweeping corporate governance improvements, including the election of a shareholder-nominated member to the company’s board of directors, a mandatory holding period for shares acquired by executives via option exercises, as well as executive compensation reforms that tie pay to performance.
 In addition, the class obtained $925 million, the largest stock option backdating recovery ever and four times the next largest option backdating recovery.

 - In re Community Health Sys., Inc. S'holder Derivative Litig., No. 3:11-cv-00489 (M.D.
 Tenn.).
 Robbins Geller obtained unprecedented corporate governance reforms on behalf of Community Health Systems, Inc. in a case against the company’s directors and officers for breaching their fiduciary duties by causing Community Health to develop and implement admissions criteria that systematically steered patients into unnecessary inpatient admissions, in contravention of Medicare and Medicaid regulations.
 The governance reforms obtained as part of the settlement include two shareholder-nominated directors, the creation of a Healthcare Law Compliance Coordinator with specified qualifications and duties, a requirement that the Board’s Compensation Committee be comprised solely of independent directors, the implementation of a compensation clawback that will automatically recover compensation improperly paid to the company’s CEO or CFO in the event of a restatement, the establishment of an insider trading controls committee, and the adoption of a political expenditure disclosure policy.
 In addition to these reforms, $60 million in financial relief was obtained, which is the largest shareholder derivative recovery ever in Tennessee and the Sixth Circuit.

-- City of Westland Police and Fire Retirement System v.
+- City of Westland Police and Fire Retirement Sys. v.
 Stumpf (Wells Fargo Derivative Litigation), No. 3:11-cv-02369 (N.D.
 Cal.).
 Robbins Geller prosecuted this shareholder derivative action on behalf of Wells Fargo & Co., alleging that Wells Fargo’s executives allowed participation in the mass-processing of home foreclosure documents by engaging in widespread robo-signing, i.e., the execution and submission of false legal documents in courts across the country without verification of their truth or accuracy, and failed to disclose Wells Fargo’s lack of cooperation in a federal investigation into the bank’s mortgage and foreclosure practices.
-In settlement of the action, Wells Fargo agreed to provide $67 million in homeowner down-payment assistance, credit counseling and improvements to its mortgage servicing system.
+In settlement of the action, Wells Fargo agreed to provide $67 million in homeowner down-payment assistance, credit counseling, and improvements to its mortgage servicing system.
 The initiatives will be concentrated in cities severely impacted by the bank’s foreclosure practices and the ensuing mortgage foreclosure crisis.
 Additionally, Wells Fargo agreed to change its procedures for reviewing shareholder proposals and a strict ban on stock pledges by Wells Fargo board members.

 In re Ormat Techs., Inc. Derivative Litig., No. CV10-00759 (Nev.
 Dist.
 Ct., Washoe Cty.).
 Robbins Geller brought derivative claims for breach of fiduciary duty and unjust enrichment against the directors and certain officers of Ormat Technologies, Inc., a leading geothermal and recovered energy power business.
 During the relevant time period, these Ormat insiders caused the company to engage in accounting manipulations that ultimately required restatement of the company’s financial statements.
 The settlement in this action includes numerous corporate governance reforms designed to, among other things: (i) increase director independence; (ii) provide continuing education to directors; (iii) enhance the company’s internal controls; (iv) make the company’s board more independent; and (iv) strengthen the company’s internal audit function.